carltonf/carltonf-blog-source/_posts/2016-02-29-reflections-on-content-management.md

 title: A Reflection on Content Management
 ---

-Just some thoughts on "How do I manage content on computers?".
-I've been planing this post for quite some time, ever being a procrastinating type, sigh....
+Just some thoughts on "How do I manage files/content on computers?".

+{% marginnote margin1 %} I've been planing this post for quite some time, ever being a procrastinative type, sigh.... {% endmarginnote %}

 File
 ====